Skip to content

 You can request a carer’s assessment from your Local Authority (LA) to see if you can get support for your caring role.

-Even if your child does not have ‘eligible needs’ that have been agreed via a Needs Assessment (see the tab on this page), you can still request a Carer’s Assessment.
+Even if your child does not have ‘eligible needs’ that have been agreed via a LA Children in Needs Assessment (see Support Packages – Tab 3 >), you can still request a Carer’s Assessment.

-If you are not sure which LA you come under, type your postcode into this search bar.
+If you are not sure which LA you come under, type your postcode into this LA search bar >.

 You can find further information on making your carer’s assessment request, from Carers UK: